Remote Team Headshots for Distributed Teams | TeamShotsPro

 - Consistent quality across the set

-- Any outliers that need a re-upload (rare, but it happens with very poor source photos)
+- Any outliers that need a new source photo

-- Final selection from the 3-4 variations generated per person
+- Final selection from the generated options for each person

 For guidance on building your team page with the new headshots, see our team page design guide.